kadiekeslar/kadiekeslar.github.io/crossy-road/README.md

 ## About the Game

-412 Crossy Road is a Pittsburgh-themed version of Crossy Road where you try to move your chicken as far as possible without getting hit by hazards.
+412 Crossy Road is a Pittsburgh themed version of Crossy Road where you try to move your chicken as far as possible without getting hit by hazards.
 I made it different from the original by adding a Pittsburgh theme and letting the chicken wear Steelers, Pirates, or Penguins jerseys.

 ## How to Play